-The Complainant owns a good-sized portfolio of trademarks including the wording "LESAFFRE", among which a French registration dating back to 1976.
-It also owns a multitude of related domain names, such as <lesaffre.com> since December 18, 1996.
+The Complainant owns a fair-sized portfolio of trademarks including the wording "BOURSORAMA", among which a French registration dating back to 1998.
+It also owns a multitude of related domain names, such as <body> back to 1998.
+It also owns a multitude of related domain names, such as